AllenJWZhu/CMU_Course_Notes/README.md

 ## Responsibilities

 Please refrain from uploading code or unauthorized material from CMU.
-Such push requests will not be granted.
+Such pull requests will not be granted.

 ## License